 Ms. Fralick previously served as president and CEO of the Canadian Healthcare Association (CHA), the Canadian Physiotherapy Association, the Collegium of Work and Learning and the Canadian Centre on Substance Abuse.
 At each organization, Ms. Fralick led initiatives designed to enhance sustainability and improve outcomes for their members and stakeholders.
 Ms. Fralick has also held senior public service positions with Health Canada and the Department of National Defense.

 True to her commitment to the health and well-being of Canadians, Ms. Fralick has served on numerous prestigious boards and collaboratives across Canada.
 She was Chair of the Health Action Lobby (HEAL) and Co-chair the Canadian Coalition for Public Health in the 21st Century (CCPH21).
-She has been active in many organizations as a senior volunteer, including the Centre for Addiction and Mental Health, the University of Ottawa Institute of Mental Health Research, Triathlon Canada and the International Triathlon Union.
-She is currently on the board of Outward Bound Canada (Past Chair) and Outward Bound International.
+She has been active in many organizations as a senior volunteer, including the Centre for Addiction and Mental Health, the University of Ottawa Institute of Mental Health Research, Triathlon Canada, the International Triathlon Union and Outward Bound Canada.

 Ms. Fralick has a BA in French and psychology and an MA in developmental psychology from Carleton University, as well as a Master of Public Administration (MPA) from Queen’s University.
 She also holds an ICD.D designation.
 She is trilingual – in English, French and German – and is an accomplished artist and athlete.